-A new report in the UK suggests almost all cereals marketed at children still contain high or medium levels of sugar.
+A 2021 report in the UK suggests almost all cereals marketed at children still contain high or medium levels of sugar.

 As part of the Food Foundation’s Broken Plate report, Action on Sugar and Action on Salt looked at 126 breakfast cereals with child-friendly images such as bright colours or cartoons.
 It found 92% contained high or medium amounts of sugar – an increase from 91% last year – with almost half (43%) containing chocolate.